Mohamed-Abdelrahman-7/phioax/README.md

 >usage: phioax.py [-h] -p PATH [-d [DUMP]]
 >
 >This program is developed to help SOC analysts extracting Indicator of Attack from
->a suspicious email and check them agianst comon OSINT
+>a suspicious email to check them agianst  OSINT resources
 >
 >options:
 >